dungviet112/llm-hallucinations-factual-qa/README.md

 ## Classifiers

 Training classifiers on IG, softmax, attention scores, FCC activations, contextual embeddings across the models/datasets. **model.py** consists of several different classifier architectures (Single layer MLP, multi-layer DNN + Residual block, and Multi-layer Transformer + Residual block) for the artifacts, then train and test them to get AUROC score with **eval_classifier.py** on the data collected by **result_collector.py**.
-The evaluated result (AUROC score) then be saved in **score_result.txt**
+The evaluated result (AUROC score) then be saved in **score_result.txt**.
 ```sh
 python eval_classifier.py
 ```